 - You cannot charge any fees to your tenant for the cost of producing this agreement

-- Your tenant is the person who has the sole right to enjoyment of your property
+- Your tenant is the person who has the sole right to the enjoyment of your property

 - In some cases, your tenants may behave in such a way as to warrant you seeking removal of them – and if this is the case there is a procedure which you must follow

-Again, as a property management company we can take the responsibility of this on for you and ensure that these obligations are met on your behalf.
+Again, as a property management company, we can take on this responsibility for you and ensure that these obligations are met on your behalf.

 - If your property has been left unclean or in a condition that is unsuitable given the condition of your property at the start of the tenancy, then you can apply to keep a suitable portion of the bond which has been paid.
 This amount will be used to cover repairs and/or cleaning.